 General

-EPCS priority access procedure allows EPCS non-AP MLDs with priority access in the enabled state to gain priority access to medium.
-If the negotiation to enable EPCS priority access between an EPCS AP MLD and an EPCS non-AP MLD is successful, then the STA affiliated with the non-AP MLD applies EPCS priority access to its EPCS traffic on all enabled links using the procedure described below.
+EPCS priority access procedure allows EPCS non-AP MLDs with priority access in the enabled state (#10326, #12695) for the requested service type to gain priority access to medium (#12696) on the set of EPCS links.
+If the negotiation to enable EPCS priority access between an EPCS AP MLD and an EPCS non-AP MLD (#10326, #12695, #12696) for the specified service type and set of EPCS links is successful, then the STA affiliated with the non-AP MLD applies EPCS priority access to its EPCS traffic on all enabled (#12696) EPCS links using the procedure described below.

-An EPCS non-AP MLD shall apply EPCS priority access procedures only when its EPCS priority access state is set to enabled.
-An EPCS AP MLD may apply EPCS priority access to EPCS traffic using the procedure described below prior to completion of the negotiation to enable EPCS priority access.
+An EPCS non-AP MLD shall apply EPCS priority access procedures only when its EPCS priority access state is set to enabled (#10326, #12695) for the requested service type.
+An EPCS AP MLD may apply EPCS priority access to EPCS traffic using the procedure described below (#10326, #12695) for the requested service type prior to completion of the negotiation to enable EPCS priority access.

 An EPCS AP MLD is an AP MLD with dot11EHTEPCSPriorityAccessActivated set to true.